Craftsmanship Museum

-The Miniature Engineering Craftsmanship Museum (MECM) also known as the Craftmanship Museum is an American museum located in Carlsbad, California, USA that collects and displays unique carefully crafted objects of metal and wood.
-The museum is sponsored by The Joe Martin Foundation for Exceptional Craftsmanship.
+The Miniature Engineering Craftsmanship Museum, also known as the Craftmanship Museum, is an American museum in Carlsbad, California, that collects and displays miniature models created of metal and wood.
+It is sponsored by The Joe Martin Foundation for Exceptional Craftsmanship.
+The museum annually honors skilled artisans who create finely crafted miniature items.

 Collection

 The collection includes approximately 500 working miniature engines as well as models of aircraft, automobiles, and other objects.
 Especially notable are a 1/6 scale model of a 1932 Duesenberg and several aluminum cutaway World War II fighter models.
 A Norden bombsight is displayed in the museum's collection.

 1932 SJ Duesenberg

-Louse Chenot constructed a 1/6-scale model of a 1932 SJ Duesenberg.
-Construction required about 15,000 hours.
+Louse Chenot constructed an operational 1/6-scale model of a 1932 SJ Duesenberg.
+Construction required about 20,000 hours over 10 years.
 The engine runs on gasoline.
 Doors close with two clicks, outside and inside handles operate independently.
-The model is fully operational, an automobile in miniature.

 Machine shop

-The museum houses a precision machine shop staffed by volunteer master toolmakers.
-The museum's toolmakers work collaboratively with craftsmen throughout the world building miniature projects.
+The museum houses a machine shop staffed by volunteer toolmakers.
+The museum's toolmakers work with craftsmen throughout the world building miniature projects.
 They clean, restore, repair and maintain the objects donated or loaned to the museum.